kubedb/docs/docs/guides/singlestore/backup/kubestash/application-level/index.md

   totalComponents: 2
 ```

-> KubeStash uses the `mysqldump` command to take backups of target MySQL databases.
+> KubeStash uses the `mysqldump` command to take backups of target SingleStore databases.
 Therefore, the component name for logical backups is set as `dump`.
-> KubeStash set component name as `manifest` for the `manifest backup` of MySQL databases.
+> KubeStash set component name as `manifest` for the `manifest backup` of SingleStore databases.

-Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `demo/mysql/repository/v1/frequent-backup/dump` directory.
+Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `demo/singlestore/repository/v1/frequent-backup/dump` directory.
 KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `demo/dep/snapshots` directory.

 > Note: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.